 You will need to create and file nonprofit articles of incorporation with the Maryland Department of Assessments and Taxation office.
 The articles of incorporation must include the following:

 The Maryland Department of Assessments and Taxation has a nonprofit articles of incorporation form which you can use to create your articles.
+The fee for filing the Articles is $100, plus $70 in capitalization and assessment fees, for a total of $170 (as of May 2020).
 Follow the instructions on the website for completing and filing the articles form.

 The Maryland form includes certain language required by the IRS for Section 501(c)(3) tax-exempt status.
 For more information on IRS requirements for federal tax exemption, including sample language for articles of incorporation, see IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.